 While private parties agonized over the stringent liability provisions, the focal point of the Superfund program for the general public, however, was and is the NPL.
 The NPL is commonly referred to as the list of the highest priority sites in the country.
 What makes NPL sites unique is that these are the only sites where trust fund monies can be used for long-term cleanups called "remedial actions."
 In the original legislation, Congress required EPA to "list" 400 NPL sites to get the program up and running.
-At the end of FY 2009, EPA had listed 1607 final and deleted sites on the NPL of over 47,000 sites that EPA evaluated for potential listing.
+At the end of FY 2009, EPA had listed 1607 final and deleted sites on the NPL to over 47,000 sites that EPA evaluated for potential listing.

 While the NPL is a major focus of the Superfund program, EPA can pursue enforcement actions at any site where hazardous substances are releasing or threatening release into the environment, not just NPL sites.
 It can also implement emergency cleanup or other, usually shorter-term, cleanups called "removal actions" at any site in the country.
-Removal actions can take many forms: they can be used to provide an alternate source of drinking water where water has been contaminated, to remove
+Removal actions can take many forms: they can be used to provide an alternate source of drinking water where water has been contaminated, to remove barrels of chemicals likely to explode at a site, or to relocate families at imminent risk from the contamination.
+Removal actions also may take the form of long-term action ("non-time critical") in anticipation of